austinwmille/orca/ctr+X/readmesempai.txt

 LETSGO, type: python ./clipmev2.py
   (maybe python38, py, it might be different! to test before running type: python --version, or py --version, or python38 --version, etc to see what command gives version 3.8. then use that one in this line)

-5.  best of fucking luck, bro. hitme up if you want :shrug
+5.  best of fucking luck, friend. hit me up if you want